TrustedLLM/LLMDet/README.md

 ### Main Functions

-Currently, it is supported to determine whether the text comes from GPT-2, OPT, UniLM or Human-write.
+Currently, it is supported to determine whether the text comes from GPT-2, LLaMA, BART, OPT, UniLM, T5, Bloom, GPT-neo or Human-write.

 #### Examples
 ```python